Apurva Asrani: Aligarh

 In 2016, Apurva made his debut as a full-fledged screenwriter by writing the screenplay and dialogues of Aligarh a human rights biopic.

 The film premiered at the Busan International Film Festival and UK premiered at the BFI London Film Festival.
-It also enjoyed the rare honour of being the first Indian film to open Jio MAMI (Mumbai International Film Festival) in 16 years.
+It was the first Indian film to open Jio MAMI (Mumbai International Film Festival) in 16 years.

 The film was among the best reviewed films of the year.
 Shubhra Gupta in her Indian Express review of the film wrote 'Like in 'Shahid', Hansal Mehta and scriptwriter Apurva Asrani have come up with a lead character and a film which shines with authenticity and emotional heft, and which leaves you thinking.'

 Anupama Chopra in her Hindustan Times review of the film wrote 'Hansal and writer Apurva Asrani have mined from real events but their dramatisation of Siras' tragedy isn't shrill or militant.'
 Stutee Ghosh in her review in The Quint wrote 'Aligarh is an assiduously made piece of brilliance.'

 Apurva was also the editor of the film.